Traveling for University Business

 - Forms and Helpful Links

 Prior to your trip have your (estimated) expenses approved by completing a Travel Worksheet in order to be eligible for a reimbursement.
 Complete all sections on the first page and top of the second page.
 Sign the form under the “Approval” section and obtain your PI’s signature where it says “department signature”.
 Once completed and signed by all parties, present this form to the appropriate personnel at ESL at least three business days prior to your trip.
 Remember: your request will go through at least two approval levels.
 You need to allow sufficient lead time to get your paperwork entered and approved due to vacations, travel and other circumstances that may prevent your requests from getting processed prior to your trip.
 For guidelines on how to complete this form, please download ESL Guidelines on How to Complete a Pre-Travel Worksheet.
-For topics that are not covered on the guidelines or you have a unique case that is not address on this document, please contact Sherry Vogt, Michelle Diefenbach or Yesim Anter for assistance.
+For topics that are not covered on the guidelines or you have a unique case that is not addressed on this document, please contact Jennifer McCord (primary), Michelle Diefenbach or Yesim Anter for assistance.

 What happens after you complete and submit the Travel Worksheet prior to your trip?